bt7893/frontend-nanodegree-mobile-portfolio/README.md

 ## Cam's Pizzeria
 1. Launch the URL : bt7893.github.com/frontend-nanodegree-mobile-portfolio/views/pizza.html
 2. Move the slider to change the pizza size (open web inspector console log to check the time it takes to redraw the page)
-3. Scrolling the page - the console log should show 60 frames under 1ms (which means each redraw is higher than 60fps)
+3. Scrolling the page - Console.log should show 60 frames under 1ms (which means each redraw is higher than 60 fps)

 ### Optimizations Performed
 1. Inline CSS styling: